Lonnie Carton

-Lonnie Carton (born August 25, 1930) was a family therapist and an educational consultant best known for "The Learning Center", a long-running daily feature on CBS Radio which provided strategies for successful parenting.
+Lonnie Carton (born August 25, 1930) is a family therapist and an educational consultant best known for "The Learning Center", a long-running daily feature on CBS Radio which provided strategies for successful parenting.

 Biography

 Carton was born in Baltimore on August 25, 1930.
 She grew up in Baltimore and attended Johns Hopkins University, getting her bachelor's degree in 1950.
 She later received a PhD from Pennsylvania State University in 1959.